vvhg1/isu/README.md

 ## Limitations
 - does not check if the user is on "main" or "dev" branch before creating a new branch.
 - isu assumes labels to not have spaces in their names.
-- newlines in the title and in the body are not supported.
+- newlines in the title are not supported.
+- if the body is multi-line, it must be enclosed in quotes.
 - labels and columns are case-sensitive - if specified, they must match the exact name in the repository, otherwise, the script will fail.

 ## Contributing